Package-level declarations

 Link copied to clipboard

-Signature of a function, defined in a Move module.
+A function defined in a Move module.

 Link copied to clipboard